Hi-Folks/fusionable/README.md

 const item = new FusionCollection() .loadFromDir('./tests/data/')
   .getOneBySlug('post-1');
+// So, you can access to some information/content: item.getContent(); // the markdown content
+item.getFields(); // the frontmatter fields
+item.getField("title"); // the title frontmatter field
 ```

 The strong assumption here is that you have the `slug` field in your frontmatter sections, for example: